ProfMikeWood/ms274/README.md

 # ms274

-A repo for MS 274 code
+## Repo Overview
+This repo is to get familiar with Github.

+`
+This is some code
+`